This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Shingle the slices of bread into the prepared baking dish.
+• Assemble: Shingle the slices of bread into the prepared baking dish.
 Sprinkle 1 ½ cups of blueberries over the slices of bread, allowing them to fall into the cracks.

 7 large eggs, 1 ¾ cups whole milk, 1 cup heavy cream, ½ tsp kosher salt, zest from 1 lemon, 2 tbsp fresh lemon juice, 2 tsp vanilla extract, 1 ½ tsp ground cinnamon, ½ cup granulated sugar